xenotation/folio/content/work/Nature-Morte.md

 +++
 title = "Nature Morte"
 customTitle = "Nature Morte (2023)"
-description = "NATURE MORTE is a multimediaproject that plants the philosophical question in the ground - on a part of the country’s criticalinfrastructure, where access is highly restricted." date = 2023-06-22 featuredImage = "/images/nature-morte/nm-hero.webp" featuredVideo = ["/images/nature-morte/nm-herovid.mp4"]
+description = "Nature Morte is a multimediaproject that plants the philosophical question in the ground - on a part of the country’s criticalinfrastructure, where access is highly restricted." date = 2023-06-22 featuredImage = "/images/nature-morte/nm-hero.webp" featuredVideo = ["/images/nature-morte/nm-herovid.mp4"]